DevOpsBootcamp/devopsdaycamp-pelican/content/pages/entry.rst

 Introductory Workshop
 ---------------------
-We'll go over what DevOpsBootcamp is all about and get you started with your own system that you can start following our lessons in.
+We'll go over what DevOps Bootcamp is all about and get you started with your own linux server that that you can use for hands on demo.
 All that's required is a laptop and web browser.